Adithya-Anil1/The-Sentinel/plan.md

 - **Deploy It:** Deploy your backend to Render and your frontend to Vercel so you can share a live URL with anyone.

 ---

-Follow this plan, and you will not only learn an immense amount but also have an impressive, working project for your portfolio.
-Let's get building.